davejakenic/Free-the-World-Algorithm/README.md

 # How the Algorithm works

 The government node (called G henceforth) posts the question on the board.
+For example:

 {"Whom do you want for president: X or Y? [voting_pool:=All_eligible_USA_citizens]"}.sign(G)

 G then generates a sorted list LR of pair{random_number,challenge_solved_token}, called "real list".
 L has length m.